p0stw3b/programming-25/data/ru/part-6/3-errors.md

 <sample-output>

-Пожалуйста, введите свой возраст: **двадцать три**
+Please type in your age: **twenty-three**
-ValueError: invalid literal for int() with base 10: 'двадцать три'
+ValueError: invalid literal for int() with base 10: 'twenty-three'

 </sample-output>